Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version)

 \end{definition}

 This encoding formally expresses how non-de\-termi\-nis\-tic session protocols (typed with `$\with$') capture linear and unrestricted resource consumption in \lamrsharfailunres.
 Notice that the encoding of the multiset type $\pi$ depends on two arguments (a strict type $\sigma$ and a number $i \geq 0$) which are left unspecified above.
-This is crucial to represent sources of failures in \lamrsharfailunres as typable processes in \spi.
-For instance, given $(\sigma^{j} , \eta ) \rightarrow \tau$ and $ ( \sigma^{k} , \eta)$, the well-formedness rule for application admits a mismatch ($j \neq k$, cf. Rule \redlab{FS{:}app} in \figref{app_fig:wfsh_rulesunres}, \appref{app:ssec:lamshar}).
-In our proof of type preservation, the two arguments of the encoding are instantiated appropriately.
-Notice also how the client-server behavior of unrestricted resources appears as `$!\piencodf{\eta}$' in the encoding of the tuple type $(\sigma^{k} , \eta)$.
-With our encodings of expressions and types in place, we can now give our encoding of judgments:
+This is crucial to represent failures in \lamrsharfailunres as typable processes in \spi.
+For instance, given $(\sigma^{j} , \eta ) \rightarrow \tau$ and $ ( \sigma^{k} , \eta)$, the well-formedness rule for application admits a mismatch \iftypes ($j \neq k$, see \cite{DBLP:journals/corr/abs-2111}). \else ($j \neq k$, cf. Rule \redlab{FS{:}app} in \figref{app_fig:wfsh_rulesunres}, \appref{app:ssec:lamshar}). \fi In our proof of type preservation, the two arguments of the encoding are instantiated appropriately.
+Notice also how the client-server behaviour of unrestricted resources appears as `$!\piencodf{\eta}$' in the encoding of the tuple type $(\sigma^{k} , \eta)$.
+With our encodings of expressions and types in place, we can now define our encoding of judgements:

 \begin{definition} If $\expr{M}$ is an \lamrsharfailunres expression such that $\Theta ; \Gamma \wfdash \expr{M} : \tau$ then we define the encoding of the judgement to be: $\piencodf{\expr{M}}_u \vdash \piencodf{\Gamma}, u : \piencodf{\tau} ; \piencodf{\Theta} $.